Major update: 17th January 2022

 2) Noah’s wife may have been a different Naamah, a daughter of Enoch from the male line that runs back to Seth (Adam and Eve’s third son to replace the loss of Abel).

-This comes from ‘Book of Jasher’ a medieval Jewish midrash, translated by Samuel Moses.
+This comes from the ‘Book of Jasher’ a medieval Jewish midrash, translated by Samuel Moses.
 (Parry, J. H. ed.)

 How many wives did Noah have on the ark?